Bill C-206 Heading

 Despite the staggering statistics, the true scope is likely underestimated due to unreported cases stemming from concussions, intimate partner violence, violence among the homeless, incarceration, combat injuries, and survivors of opioid/stimulant poisoning.

 We began advocating for a National Strategy in 2018.
 Since 2022, our partnerships have expanded across the country to include Brain Injury Canada, BrainTrust Canada, BC Brain Injury Association, and more.
 Progress has been slow, but to advance the cause, in October 2023, twenty-three delegates traveled to Ottawa.
 We met with MPs to discuss the current state of brain injury in Canada, the impact of gaps in care on survivors and families, and to share our recommendations.
-This journey, along with the 125 Days to Say Yes! campaign—featuring powerful stories from survivors and families—significantly raised awareness about brain injury.
+This journey, along with the 125 Days to Say Yes! and #PeopleLikeUs campaigns—featuring powerful stories from survivors and families—significantly raised awareness about brain injury.
 Names of additional supporters are listed at the bottom of this page.

 In 2025, we’re taking our plea to Parliament Hill once again—because we must.
 Sign up for our newsletter to stay informed as plans take shape, starting in June and culminating in Ottawa this October.
 We know not everyone can make the trip, but you can still be part of the movement.
 As plans finalize, we’ll share ways to take action from your own community.
 Your voice matters, and we promise to make it heard!